Robert Solow: Biography

 Solow also held several government positions, including senior economist for the Council of Economic Advisers (1961–62) and member of the President's Commission on Income Maintenance (1968–70).
 His studies focused mainly in the fields of employment and growth policies, and the theory of capital.

-In 1961 he won the American Economic Association's John Bates Clark Award, given to the best economist under age forty.
-In 1979 he served as president of that association.
+In 1961 he won the American Economic Association's John Bates Clark Award, given to the best economist under age forty; in 1979 he served as president of that association.
+In 1964, he served as the president of the Econometric Society.
+In 1974, Solow helped found the Manpower Demonstration Research Corporation (MDRC), a trailblazing organization in randomized evaluations of labor market programs.
 In 1987, he won the Nobel Prize for his analysis of economic growth and in 1999, he received the National Medal of Science.
 In 2011, he received an honorary degree in Doctor of Science from Tufts University.

+Solow was interviewed for a 1994 on journal rejections by leading economists where he noted that he had never had a journal article rejected.
+He added, "Probably this is because I hate writing articles."

 Solow was the founder of the Cournot Foundation and the Cournot Centre.
 After the death of his colleague Franco Modigliani, Solow accepted an appointment as new Chairman of the I.S.E.O Institute, an Italian nonprofit cultural association which organizes international conferences and summer schools.
 He was a founding trustee of the Economists for Peace and Security.

 Solow's students include Nobel Prize winners Peter Diamond, George Akerlof, Joseph Stiglitz, and William Nordhaus, as well as Michael Rothschild, Halbert White, Charlie Bean, Michael Woodford, and Harvey Wagner.

 Solow was one of the signees of a 2018 amicus curiae brief that expressed support for Harvard University in the Students for Fair Admissions v.
 President and Fellows of Harvard College lawsuit.
 Signers of the brief include Alan B. Krueger, George A. Akerlof, Janet Yellen, and Cecilia Rouse.

 Solow was one of the supporters of Joe Biden's Inflation Reduction Act of 2022.

 Solow died at his home in Lexington, Massachusetts, on December 21, 2023, at the age of 99.